SINTEF-9012/ThingModel/README.md

 ThingModel is simple and like a new wheel.

-It shares data and models in realtime over the network for multiple devices.
+It synchronizes data and models in realtime over the network for multiple devices.
 Mainly iPads, PC and a PixelSense table.

 ThingModel does not need compilation, it does not include a DSL either and everything is done during runtime.
 You can build the model on the fly and the connected applications can learn it during their executions.